 “That reminds me.
 I have a gift for you.
 I actually wanted to give it to you earlier, but you were telling me... where to go.”

 He let out another chuckle.
 “Some would say that.
 There’s actually a shot of brandy wine in it for you.
-Mine has a shot of Scotch.”
-He said removing the wrapper.
-“If you bite down and break it… it will give you a splash.
-But if you suck on it… it comes out slow-like.
+Mine has a shot of Scotch,” he explained, removing the wrapper.
+“If you bite down and break it, it will give you a splash.
+But if you suck on it, it comes out slow-like.
 It’ll take the edge off the hurt you’ve got going on.”

-“You sneak alcohol into Hogwarts?”
-She asked as he began sucking on his and holding the crook of it like a pipe.
+“You sneak alcohol into Hogwarts?” she asked as he placed it to his lips, holding the crook of it like a pipe.

 “Of course I do.
 And you sneak in banned books.
 I’m afraid you win on the danger scale.”

-Draco gave her a knowing, sympathetic look and gave her an encouraging nod to try the candy cane.
+Draco gave her a knowing, sympathetic look and an encouraging nod to try the liquor-infused candy stick.